Skip to content

 Anaconda Python distributions

-Please note: The .conda directory where the installed-files are located may become large which may become a problem as the default location for this directory is in /home/< username >.
-If space is a problem, users should consider using /lunarc/nobackup instead.
+Please note: The .conda directory where installed files are located may become large.
+The default location is in /home/<username>.
+If space is a problem, consider using your project's nobackup directory instead.

 Other Python installations